ragul-n/ragul-n.github.io/_posts/2020-07-07-Trumpflation-is-not-inflation-–-it-is-much-worse.md

 ---
 layout: post
-title: Trumpflation is not inflation — it is much worse
 date: 2025-03-16 21:45
 ---
 Paul Krugman gave a primer on [inflation](https://paulkrugman.substack.com/p/inflation)—and a little bit about trumpflation—on his Substack.
 I highly recommend reading this post, if not all of his regular posts.
 However, I have a few disagreements with his take on trumpflation, along with one caveat.
 First, the caveat: we[^1] macroeconomists don't understand inflation very well.
 If you find that shocking, I refer you to this [excellent post](https://noahpinion.blog/p/macroeconomics-is-still-in-its-infancy) by Noah Smith on macroeconomics.